 8. 400-400 = 0

-Test cricket’s only quadruple might have been cut short if DRS had been around, as Geraint Jones, who watched the entirety of Lara’s marathon from behind the stumps on Test debut, told AOC: “On his fourth or fifth ball, when he was yet to score, we had a massive appeal against him.
+Test cricket’s only quadruple might have been cut short if DRS had been around, as Geraint Jones, who watched the entirety of Lara’s marathon from behind the stumps on Test debut, told All Out Cricket: “On his fourth or fifth ball, when he was yet to score, we had a massive appeal against him.
 Harmy was bowling and we all went up for the nick.
 In this day and age we would have definitely reviewed it, without a shadow of a doubt.
 I still give him stick about not walking, but he’ll never admit he got anywhere near it.
 That would have been my first catch!”

 7. ‘WALK’ SAYS WALLY